-In all other respects, car to comply with MI Appendix 2 & Appendix 29.
+In all other respects car to comply with MI Appendix 2 and Appendix 29.

-15.8.
-Intending competitors are reminded that if they are undertaking a project like this it would be advisable to talk to an MI Technical Advisory Group member before and during the build to avoid any misunderstandings.
-The bodyshell should be inspected by an MI Scrutineer when alterations are completed and before painting to avoid any problems which could prove costly to rectify in a completed car.
+Intending competitors are reminded that if they are undertaking a major project or alteration to an existing car it would be necessary to contact Motosport Ireland in writing (info@motorsportireland.com) and advisable to talk to an MI Technical Advisory Group (TAG) member before and during the build to avoid any misunderstandings.
+The bodyshell should be inspected by an MI Scrutineer in consultation with TAG when alterations are completed and before painting to avoid any problems which could prove costly to rectify in a completed car.